blackducksoftware/kb-http-client/bd-kb-http-client/README.md

    - Adds a default external id of 'unknown' when no value is present.
    - Adds a default external namespace of 'unknown' when no value is present.
 + License
-   - Adds a license family field that enables support of the RESTRICTED_PROPRIETARY license family.
+   - Adds a license family field that enables support of the `RESTRICTED_PROPRIETARY` license family.

-* The BdComponentFinder finds hierarchies of component version and component variant entities.
+* `BdComponentFinder` finds hierarchies of component version and component variant entities.
-* The BdLicenseDefinitionFinder finds complete license definition metadata.
+* `BdLicenseDefinitionFinder` finds complete license definition metadata.
-* The BdVulnerabilityMerger contains utility methods for merging collections of NVD and BDSA vulnerabilities together (presumably for the same component version or component variant).
+* `BdVulnerabilityMerger` contains utility methods for merging collections of NVD and BDSA vulnerabilities together (presumably for the same component version or component variant).

 ## Supported operations